FAQs

 What is the definition of a “disadvantaged community”?

-From the EPA: Population or geographic location in the United States that experiences disproportionate environmental and climatic harms and risks.
-This disproportionality can be a result of greater vulnerability to environmental hazards, lack of opportunity for public participation or other factors.
-Increased vulnerability may be attributable to an accumulation of negative or lack of positive environmental, health, economic or social conditions within these populations or places.
+This grant program uses the terms “disadvantaged community” and “community of focus” interchangeably and defines a disadvantaged community as: Population or geographic location in the United States that experiences disproportionate environmental and climatic harms and risks.
+This disproportionality can be a result of greater vulnerability to environmental hazards, lack of opportunity for public participation, or other factors.
+Increased vulnerability may be attributable to an accumulation of negative or lack of positive environmental, health, economic, or social conditions within these populations or places.
 The term describes situations where multiple factors, including both environmental and socioeconomic stressors, may act cumulatively to affect health and the environment and contribute to persistent environmental health disparities.
 NOTE: This term has a distinct meaning when identifying geographically defined disadvantaged communities for any programs funded through the Inflation Reduction Act.

 Project activities funded by this program must benefit a disadvantaged community.
-Applicants will have to use EJScreen, a mapping tool developed by the EPA, to show that the project benefits a designated disadvantaged community, as defined in the Inflation Reduction Act.
+Applicants can use this mapping tool* to show that the project benefits a disadvantaged community, as defined by the Inflation Reduction Act.

 What is the definition of a severely capacity-constrained organization?